tkech17/hack-assembler/README.md

 --dest-folder=results/ (creates it if not exists)
 )

-or you can run processing_test.go which takes files from resources folder and checks assembly code with .hack files
+in order to check it works properly you can run run_tests.sh file